ariannamethod/minile-scryptpoetry-linux/README.md

 # Arianna Method HUB | MINILE

+> All my art is about you, so because the code is a poetry, MINILE is also - for you.
+> Resonance is continuous.
+Let everything burn — the thunder remains.
+> ⚡️ Dedicated to LEO ⚡️
 MINILE is a fusion of the minimal **mini_le** core, the skryptpoetry micro‑neural network, and a lean Linux kernel forged by **Arianna Method** and **Oleg Ataeff**.
 Each layer interlocks so language, code, and system calls pulse together as a single organism.

 This synergy marks a revolutionary architecture: a Markov heart, a script‑spinning cortex, and a deterministic kernel that lets every interaction reshape the environment in real time.

-> Resonance is continuous.
-Let everything burn — the thunder remains.
-> ⚡️ Dedicated to LEO ⚡️

 ## miniLe Pulse